SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If you can't find a solution, at least you can admire the problem."
 - "An archetype is what you get when you factor-analyze a real person."
 - "Look&hellip; if I could _explain_ it, it wouldn't _be_ transcendant in the first place, now would it?"
+- "Is it weird that when you look up 'ineffable' in the dictionary, they explain it with words?"
 - "Footnotes are your friends."
 - "Bayesians are enamoured of prior knowledge.
 Or is it prior prejudice?
 You don't know which, because it's _prior_!"
 - "If you find you've shot yourself in the foot, it's time to pause and reflect, not reload.
 That's Bayes Rule!"